 1994 Stock Option and Grant Plan.
-In February 1994, the Company's Board of Directors adopted and the stockholders subsequently approved the 1994 Stock Plan under which 838,735 shares of Common Stock have been reserved for issuance upon exercise of currently outstanding options.
+In February 1994, the Company's Board of Directors adopted and the stockholders subsequently approved the 1994 Stock Plan.
 The Company does not intend to make additional grants under the 1994 Stock Plan.
 The 1994 Stock Plan permits (i) the grant of options to purchase shares of Common Stock intended to qualify as incentive stock options under Section 422 of the Internal Revenue Code of 1986, as amended (the "Code") ("Incentive Options"), (ii) the grant of options that do not so qualify ("Non-Qualified Options"), and (iii) the issuance or sale of Common Stock with or without restrictions ("Restricted Stock").
-As of December 31, 1996, under the 1994 Stock Plan 2,344,010 shares of Restricted Stock have been issued under the 1994 Plan, of which 960,000 have been issued pursuant to the exercise of Incentive and Non-Qualified Options, and 16,750 have been repurchased, and 780,735 Incentive Options and 58,000 Non-Qualified Options were outstanding.
-The weighted average exercise price of the outstanding options is approximately \$4.43 per share, and options generally vest in equal installments over a four-year period.
+As of December 31, 1997, under the 1994 Stock Plan 2,360,760 shares of Restricted Stock have been issued under the 1994 Plan, of which 960,000 have been issued pursuant to the exercise of Incentive and Non-Qualified Options and 75,750 have been subsequently repurchased by the company and 597,921 Incentive Options and 50,500 Non-Qualified Options were outstanding.
+The weighted average exercise price of the outstanding options is approximately \$5.08 per share, and options generally vest in equal installments over a four-year period.

-The Compensation Committee may, in its sole discretion, accelerate or extend the date or dates on which all or any particular award or awards granted under the 1994 Stock Plan may be exercised or vest.
-In the event of a merger, liquidation, or the sale of substantially all of the assets of the Company, the Board of Directors has the discretion to accelerate the vesting of the options granted under the 1994 Stock Plan, except that 40,000 Non-Qualified Options held by Independent Directors vest automatically in such circumstances.
-In addition, the 1994 Stock Plan and the grants issued thereunder terminate upon the effectiveness of any such transaction or event, unless provision is made in connection with such transaction for the assumption of grants therefore made.
+The Compensation Committee may, in its sole discretion, accelerate or extend the date or dates on which all or any particular option or options granted under the 1994 Stock Plan may be exercised or vest.
+In the event of a merger, liquidation or sale of substantially all of the assets of the Company, the Board of Directors has the discretion to accelerate the vesting of the options granted under the 1994 Stock Plan, except that 40,000 Non-Qualified Options held by Independent Directors vest automatically in such circumstances.
+In addition, the 1994 Stock Plan and issued thereunder terminate upon the effectiveness of any such transaction or event, unless provision is made in connection with such transaction for the assumption of grants therefore made.
+The shares of restricted stock issued under the 1994 Plan are treated as fully vested on any merger of the Company, liquidation or sale of substantially all of the assets.